CANADA FX DEBT-C$ turns lower following three-day surge

 Heading into Thursday's session the Canadian dollar was up about 4 percent for the week.

-Canadian bond prices were up across the curve as appetite for more secure assets like government debt increased as news of a breakdown in talks on bailing out U.S. lender CIT Group Inc (CIT.N: Quote) made a bankruptcy filing of the company possible.
+Canadian bond prices were up across the curve as appetite for more secure assets like government debt increased as news of a breakdown in talks on bailing out U.S. lender CIT Group Inc (CIT.N) made a bankruptcy filing of the company possible.
 [ID:nN15377230] (Editing by Padraic Cassidy)